Note on the reheating temperature in Starobinsky-type potentials: Conclusions

 \

 \

-{\it Acknowledgments.} { We would like to thank Professor Starobinsky for carefully reading our manuscript and also for his comments and suggestions that have been very helpful for improving our work, and also to Gabriel Germ\'an for useful conversations}.
+{\it Acknowledgments.} We would like to thank Professor Starobinsky for carefully reading our manuscript and also for his comments and suggestions that have been very helpful for improving our work, to Gabriel Germ\'an for useful conversations, and also to the referee for its criticism which has been very important to improve our work.
 This investigation has been supported by MINECO (Spain) grant MTM2017-84214-C2-1-P and in part by the Catalan Government 2017-SGR-247.

 \